 Summer Workshop: “All Times and Places Praise the Lord”

-The hymn festival and workshop will be held at St Stephen Presbyterian Church in Fort Worth, TX.
+The hymn festival and workshop will be held at St. Stephen Presbyterian Church in Fort Worth, Texas.
 With its sumptuous acoustics, ample facilities and fine, four-manual Garland organ, the church offers a spectacular setting for church music at its best.

 Paul Westermeyer is Emeritus Professor of Church Music at Luther Seminary in St. Paul, Minnesota, where he taught, served as the Cantor, and directed the Master of Sacred Music degree program with St. Olaf College in Northfield, Minnesota.
 Prior to coming to Luther Seminary he was Professor of Music at Elmhurst College, Elmhurst, Illinois, where he chaired the Music Department, directed the College Choir and oratorio chorus, and taught courses in church music, hymnody, and worship.
 He was Visiting Professor of Church Music at Yale University's Institute of Sacred Music; Cantor and Assistant Pastor at Ascension Lutheran Church in Riverside, Illinois; Editor of The Hymn, the quarterly journal of The Hymn Society in the United States and Canada; Dean of the Fox Valley (Illinois) Chapter of the American Guild of Organists; National Chaplain of the American Guild of Organists; Chair of Ecclesiastical Concerns for the Association of Lutheran Church Musicians; and President of the Hymn Society in the United States and Canada.
 He served as the musician for churches in Ohio, Illinois, Pennsylvania, New York, New Jersey, and Maryland.
 He is currently on the Boards of the Church Music Institute for whom he has taught courses, the Center for Church Music, and the Association for Reformed and Liturgical Worship.
 He has been the Dean of the Twin Cities (Minnesota) Chapter of the American Guild of Organists from 2014 until 2018.